EMS Billing

 Who Do I Contact for Questions About Billing?

-The Plain Township Fire Department’s medical billing services are coordinated through Change Health Care.
+The Plain Township Fire Department’s medical billing services are coordinated through PMMG.

 If you have a question about billing you have received contact: